Medically Led Sessions

 Care for the Adult PH Caregiver

-This session, specifically targeted to family members of adult pulmonary hypertension patients, will provide an overview of what caregivers should know about PH and how they can manage multiple priorities while caring for their own needs.
+This session, especially targeted towards family members of adult pulmonary hypertension (PH) patients, will provide an overview of what caregivers should know about PH and how they can manage multiple priorities while caring for their own needs.

 Chair: Traci Stewart, RN, MSN, University of Iowa Hospitals and Clinics, Iowa City, Iowa